 SHOWS AND EVENTS

-SISTER MERCY possesses a high energy, blues driven sound.
-Lead singer April Brown is mesmerizing with her powerful, beautiful presence, full range vocals and complete joy in performance.
+SISTER MERCY possesses a high-energy, rhythm and blues driven sound.
+Lead singer April Brown is mesmerizing with her powerful, beautiful presence, full range vocals, and complete joy in performance.
 The talented Scott Garcia adds guitar and vocal textures.
-Rounded out with Roger Espinor on drums, John Webb on bass and Debby Espinor on keys.
+Rounded out with Roger Espinor on drums, Johnny Webb on bass, and Debby Espinor on keys.
 SISTER MERCY has a unique place in the blues along with April Brown’s velvet voice the rest of the band supplies strong background vocals and original music.
 Semifinalist in the International Blues Challenge 2016 and 2018, SISTER MERCY was also nominated for Best New Band and Best Contemporary Blues Band for the Cascade Blues Association Muddy Awards.
 SISTER MERCY presents music that is a pleasure for the ears and a show that is a feast for the eyes.

 That package contained “Diamonds”, the second release from Sister Mercy – the Portland, OR based band that consists of: April Brown on lead vocals; Scott Garcia on guitar and vocals; Roger Espinor on drums and vocals; John Webb on bass; and Debby Espinor on keyboards and vocals.
 The disc contains ten tracks of which seven are band originals.

 The first impression Sister Mercy made on me took place before the music even started.
 As I looked at this picture of the band inside the CD jacket…..

 I recall thinking that regardless of the type of songs, or styles in which they were played, that they’d probably be done in a very powerful manner.
 Sure enough, just like the zip code thing held true, so did the story the band’s picture told.